SwiftDust/SwiftDust/README.md

 <a align="center">[![My Skills](https://skillicons.dev/icons?i=windows,linux,git,github,powershell,bash,js,ts,py,html,css,svelte,react,tailwind,nodejs,bun,figma,vscode,neovim)](https://skillicons.dev)</a>

 ### Check this out if you want a quick overview of what I'm doing!
-- [StudyMate](https://github.com/thatfrogdev/studymate): a pomodoro timer extension for your browser if you get distracted fast
+- [StudyMate](https://github.com/thatfrogdev/studymate): a pomodoro timer extension for your browser if you get distracted fast (mvp, not really a main focus right now but it looks pretty cool!)
-- [Drempal](https://swiftdust.itch.io/drempal): a fun little game where you dodge the knives (prototyped in ~48 hours, don't expect too much)
+- [Drempal](https://swiftdust.itch.io/drempal-2): A revamped version of the game Drempal I've worked on before for Game Off 2025
 - [Notabena (old)](https://github.com/The-Notabena-Organization/notabena-public-archive): I started this project as a terminal application for quick note-taking.
 Now someone else took over the idea to make it a great note-taking app (I'm not involved in this anymore)

 ### What I'm currently working on
-- StudyMate
 - Doing stuff in the Hack Club community
 - Building my own website, you can find it when it's done at m4rt.nl (will also have a portfolio with all of my finished projects)
 - Learning new skills (like thinking more like a programmer, reading documentation, etc.) and languages sometimes